Personal life of Mustafa Kemal Atatürk: Religion and politics

+"Religion of the Arabs"

 Atatürk described Islam as the religion of the Arabs in his own work titled Vatandaş için Medeni Bilgiler by his own critical and nationalist views:

 Even before accepting the religion of the Arabs, the Turks were a great nation.
 After accepting the religion of the Arabs, this religion, didn't effect to combine the Arabs, the Persians and Egyptians with the Turks to constitute a nation.
 (This religion) rather, loosened the national nexus of Turkish nation, got national excitement numb.
 This was very natural.
 Because the purpose of the religion founded by Muhammad, over all nations, was to drag to an including Arab national politics.

 Last days, 1937–1938

 During 1937, indications of Atatürk's worsening health started to appear.
 In the early 1938, while he was on a trip to Yalova, he suffered from a serious illness.
 After a short period of treatment in Yalova, an apparent improvement in his health was observed, but his condition again worsened following his journeys first to Ankara, and then to Mersin and Adana.
 Upon his return to Ankara in May, he was recommended to go to Istanbul for treatment, where he was diagnosed with cirrhosis of the liver.

 During his stay in Istanbul, he made an effort to keep up with his regular lifestyle for a while, heading the Council of Ministers meeting, working on the Hatay issue, and hosting King Carol II of Romania during his visit in June.
 He stayed on board his newly arrived yacht, Savarona, until the end of July, after which his health again worsened and then he moved to a room arranged for him at the Dolmabahçe Palace.